If You Can’t Measure It, You’d Better Manage It.28 May 2015

 Measuring as a replacement for managing has done enormous damage—undermining the souls of so many of our institutions (as discussed in last week’s TWOG).
 Think of how much education has been killed by assuming that we can measure what a child learns in a classroom.
 (I defy anyone to measure learning.
 You are reading this TWOG: please measure what you are learning.)
 Must we always deflect teaching from engaging students to examining them?

 Health care has likewise suffered from this cult of obsessive measuring, and not only at the hands of governments.
-Insurance companies and HMOs, etc., as well as physicians obsessed with “evidence-based medicine”, have been just as guilty.
+Insurance companies and HMOs, online lenders, etc., as well as physicians obsessed with “evidence-based medicine”, have been just as guilty.
 And let’s not stop there.
 This “managing-it-by-measuring-it” has been destroying companies left and right.
 Amidst all the numbers, where are the new products, what’s the state of the culture?

 Measuring as a complement to managing is a fine idea: measure what you can; take seriously what you can’t; and manage both thoughtfully.
 In other words: If you can’t measure it, you’ll have to manage it.
 If you can measure it, you’ll especially have to manage it.
 Have we not had enough of leadership by remote control: sitting in executive offices and running the numbers—all that deeming and downsizing?